Complete the following questionnaire and we will match you with the right schools.

 Lenovos | IBM ThinkPad

 SUNY Morrisville began its ThinkPad University partnership with IBM in 1998 (now Lenovo).
 Morrisville became the first of the State University of New York’s 64 campuses to supply students with individual laptop computers.
-Each student is issued a laptop upon enrollment.
+Each student is issued a free laptop upon enrollment.

 Boca Raton, Florida

 Lynn University is a private university in Boca Raton, Florida.
 Founded in 1962, the university awards associate, baccalaureate, master’s, and doctoral degrees.
 It is named for the Lynn family.
 It has a total undergraduate enrollment of 2,095.

 Durham, NC 27708, United States

 Eligible persons can purchase any personal computer or peripheral equipment sold by the Duke Technology Center.
 Software, supplies, service and accessories are ineligible products and must be purchased separately using another approved payment method such as cash, credit card, Flex points, etc.

 Amounts: The payment plan will finance amounts from $500 to $3,000, inclusive, in multiples of $50, and amounts from $3,100 to $5,000, inclusive, in multiples of $100.

 Terms and Conditions: The payment plan is a simple interest, retail installment sale as governed by the State of North Carolina.
 Additional specific information is detailed on the installment agreement.

 The USF Tampa Library has laptops for checkout to current USF students with a valid USF ID.
 Laptops are FREE to check out and can be checked out for 5 hours at a time.
 Laptops MUST NOT leave the library.